lydiakatsis/tropical_forest_gunshot_classifier/Gunshot classification GUI/README.md

   * Audio files in the form of .wav or .WAV of any length (minimum 4 seconds long)
 * **Can I access example files to trial to model?**
   * Yes - example data are found here. (link to be added).
+* **How good is the classifier?**
+  *  The classifier has been trained and tested specifically on sounds collected in tropical forests of Belize.
+It has been designed to give high recall (it shouldn't miss many gunshots), but at the cost of lower precision (there will be false positives).
+Therefore this classifier should be used to reduce a vast dataset into a smaller more manageable selection of files for manual review.
+Performance on data collected in different environments is unknown.

 ## Gunshot Classification Instructions ##